y1lichen/TSTelemetryServer/README.md

 **Remember to recursively clone this repository to get all dependencies!**

-The build process has only been tested with GCC, results with other compilers are not known.
+The build process has been tested with GCC and MSVC(under Wine on Linux), the results with other compilers are not known.

 ### Linux/macOS/MinGW
 ```